Carlisle Grounds: History

+In addition to cricket, association football and archery the ground hosted flower shows, croquet and firework displays.
+Between 1876 and 1880, the stadium also had an indoor roller-skating rink.
+Outside the venue, on Seymour Road, hackney carriages were available for hire to tour the surrounding countryside.

 A new stand seating 985 was constructed in 2006 bringing the seating capacity of the ground up to about 2,000.
 The League of Ireland side Transport F.C. played at the Carlisle Grounds from 1948-1951 before moving to Harold's Cross Stadium.
 In July 2009 a section of the wall around the pitch collapsed after Shamrock Rovers fans rushed down to the wall to celebrate a goal.
 The following year another section of the wall fell as a result of fans rushing forward, this time while hosting their league promotion playoff against Monaghan United, prompting an FAI investigation.
 The Carlisle Grounds hosted a 2011 UEFA Regions' Cup match.
 The Carlisle Grounds also hosted two matches in the 2015 UEFA Regions' Cup.

 Rugby league

 Ireland played against Belgium in an international rugby league friendly on Sunday 12 July 2015 winning the match 34–0.
 7 November 2015 saw the Carlisle Grounds host the match between Ireland and Wales as part of the 2015 Rugby League European Championship.